[This article is part of the Learner's Maya Glyph Guide.]

 § PAL: 2 hits.

-§ This shows that IKATZ is quite a rare logogram – most instances of the word ikatz are written with a syllabogram-spelling.
+This shows that ZBD is quite a rare logogram – most instances of the word ikatz are written with a syllabogram-only spelling (including all the personal names).

 Syllabogram spellings of ikatz